What Makes a Sales Training Course the Best?

 What is Sales Training?

 Sales training is the organized process of training sales managers and sales representatives in their trade.
 Such training programs are aimed at improving sales knowledge and skills and maximizing sales over time.
-As a practice, most companies deploy a sales training course via a learning management system (LMS) and a professional instructor to conduct sales training online.
+As a practice, most companies deploy a sales training course via a learning management system or an LMS. and a professional instructor to conduct sales training online.

 Talking of sales training, the Training Industry recently released a report titled, “The State of the Sales”.
 Among other information, the report provides an overview of the current market for sales training and discusses the common training delivery methods.
 It is something you’ll certainly find useful as it comes from the leading authority for corporate training.